 1. Talk it out

 Communication is key when moving with your friends.
 Hate to break it to you, but your friends cannot read your mind.
 If you do not speak up, how will they know what is on your mind?
 Make sure to have open lines of communication when moving, even when it feels uncomfortable.
 Speak up now, and you will not feel disappointed in yourself when you agonize over that awkward encounter.

 2. Set some ground rules

 Three months from now, you will regret not speaking up when your friend has harbored a fugitive without telling you.
 It sounds shocking and unimaginable, but you would be surprised to hear how many people invite friends to live with them without warning.
 Set some ground rules with your friends to question what is acceptable and what is not.

 3. Chores and house rules

-Discuss cleaning habits prior to moving to avoid the awkward, “who’s turn is it to do the dishes” conversation.
+Discuss cleaning habits before moving to avoid the awkward “who’s turn is it to do the dishes” conversation.
 Set a schedule or daily reminders to take responsibility for your chores.
-If your friends have discussed house rules, be sure to follow them to avoid any problems.
+If your friends have discussed house rules, follow them to avoid any problems.

 4. Money conversations

 Money can be a difficult topic for most, but when you have decided to make the move with a friend, it is an important conversation to have.
 Before making the move with friends, discuss what you can afford and how much you are willing to spend.
 Determining what you will do when one party is facing financial difficulty is also a topic to discuss.
 Lay everything out on the table prior to moving, and be very upfront with how much you are willing to invest in this move.